ku-sldg/plih/_simple/2-Testing-AE.md

     sized $ \n -> genAE (rem n 10)
 ```

 What's going on here is obfuscated by underlying construction of generators, but let's see if we can make sense of it. `sized` is a function that accepts an argument of type `Int -> Gen a`.  `sized` then chooses an arbitrary positive integer and calls its argument on that value to produce a generator.
 In effect, the parameter `n` is an arbitrary value that we can use to produce a generator.
 We could just use `n` as an argument to `genAE`.
 What I've done is use the `rem` function to convert `n` into an arbitrary value less than 10.
-This is a bit of overkill, but demonstrates how we can use `sized` to arbitrarily size a structure.
+This is overkill, but demonstrates how we can use `sized` to arbitrarily size a structure.
 Another alternative would define `arbitrary` this way:

 ```haskell
 arbitrary = sized $ \n -> genAE (rem n 10) + 10